dlt-hub/dlt/docs/website/blog/2024-01-12-dlt-dbt-runner-on-cloud-functions.md

 When deploying dbt-core on cloud functions, there are certain constraints to keep in mind.
 For instance, there is a 9-minute time-out limit for all 1st Gen functions.
 For 2nd Gen functions, there is a 9-minute limit for event-driven functions and a 60-minute limit for HTTP functions.
-Since dbt works on the processing power of the data warehouse, 60 minutes is sufficient for most cases with small to medium workloads.
+Since dbt works on the processing power of the data warehouse it's operating on, 60 minutes is sufficient for most cases with small to medium workloads.
 However, it is important to remember the 9-minute cap when using event-driven functions.

 ### Using dbt in Google Cloud functions